zama-ai/concrete-fft/README.md

    transform must be used with the same plan that computed/deserialized the forward transform (or more specifically, a plan with the same internal base FFT size).

+  - `nightly` (automatic feature): This feature is enabled on nightly builds.
+It enables unstable Rust features to further speed up the FFT, by activating AVX512F instructions on CPUs that support them.

 ## Example